knulli-cfw/knulli.org/docs/configure/networking.md

 ## Wi-Fi

 If your device has a built-in Wi-Fi adapter, you can set it up directly via KNULLI.
-In the main menu, go to *Network settings* where you can configure your Wi-Fi connection.
+Press the ++"Start"++ button to open the main menu, go to *Network settings* where you can configure your Wi-Fi connection.
 In the lower *Settings* section, enable Wi-Fi, then select your Wi-Fi by its SSID and set the key to connect.

 In the section above, you can see whether you are currently connected to Wi-Fi, see your current IP address and toggle the network indicator on or off.